The plan for that familiar downtown parking ramp in Sioux Falls

 Village on the River was supposed to be 15 stories tall with a hotel and commercial space on top of a parking garage.
 Today, the parking ramp is there.
 In 2019 Sioux Falls Mayor Paul TenHaken and his staff terminated an agreement with the developer.
 This past March, the mayor announced a settlement with the Village River Group, developers of the ramp.

-The Sioux Falls City Council heard a presentation about what the future brings.
+The Sioux Falls City Council heard a presentation on Tuesday about what the future brings.
 Erica Beck, chief of staff to TenHaken, looked ahead to this fall.

 “Our intent is to target an announcement in October or November of this fall that we will be soliciting interest in this development opportunity again,” Beck said.